2003-2005 Yamaha AR210 Specs and Review [Video]

 It was designed with reed intake valves but lacked a catalytic converter and power exhaust valves, which translated into increased reliability and durability.

-Its dual-engine system was controlled by twin-throttle levers that made slow-speed maneuvers easier.
+This dual-engine system was controlled by twin-throttle levers that made slow-speed maneuvers easier.

 Engine power was delivered to a “Hyper Flow” Yamaha jet propulsion system, which was also carried over from the PWC division without any significant changes.